 Organiser: Anna Schieben, Team leader Human-Machine Integration, DLR, Germany

-Moderator: Dr. Evangelia Portouli, Research Director, ICCS, Greece
+Moderator: Dr. Evangelia Portouli, Senior Researcher, ICCS, Greece

 List of Speakers:

-• Anna Schieben, Team leader Human-Machine Integration, DLR, Germany
+• Anna Schieben, Team leader Human-Machine Integration, DLR, Germany; coordinator interACT project

-• Florent Anon, European projects manager, Mov’eo, France
+• Florent Anon, European projects manager, Mov’eo, France; dissemination manager BRAVE project

 • Satoshi Kitazaki, Director, National Institute of Advanced Industrial Science and Technology (AIST), Automotive Human Factors Research Center, Japan

-• James Jenness, Senior Research Scientist, Center for Transportation, Technology & Safety Research, Westat, U.S.A
+• James Jenness, Senior Research Scientist, Center for Transportation, Technology & Safety Research, Westat, USA; AVintent project – twinning project of interACT

-interact also paricipated in the EC break out session for ART04 projects which was held on the 18th September 2018. interACT and its sister projects BRAVE and TrustVehicle were only some of the EU projects that there were presented in the session.
-Attendants got informed about the safety and the end-user acceptance aspects of road automation and had the chance to watch a very interesting presentation under the title “The interACT project: Designing cooperative interaction of automated vehicles with other road users in traffic environments” by the interACT coordinator, Anna Schieben.
+interACT also participated in the EC break-out session for ART04 projects which was held on 18th September 2018 at the EC booth. interACT and its sister projects BRAVE and TrustVehicle presented their objectives and status of the work.
+Attendants got informed about the safety and the end-user acceptance aspects of road automation and had the chance to listen to a presentation under the title “The interACT project: Designing cooperative interaction of automated vehicles with other road users in traffic environments” by the interACT coordinator, Anna Schieben.